 Thomas Aquinas College has established guidelines for students from countries where currency exchange policies or national economies substantially limit their ability to provide for their education or daily needs.
-Although the College can assist in many ways -- including financial assistance with the expenses of tuition and room and board -- there are a number of obligations which students are expected to meet from their own resources.
+Although the College can assist in many ways -- including financial assistance with the expenses of tuition -- there are a number of obligations which students are expected to meet from their own resources.

 Student Expense Escrow Account

 To ensure the College that an international student has adequate funds to meet his yearly expenses, the College establishes an interest bearing escrow account for each international student prior to his enrollment as a freshman.
 Funds are deposited into the account by the student and they remain his property.
 The amount which a student must have on deposit prior to receiving his I-20 student visa and prior to the beginning of each subsequent school year is $1,050 (US$) plus the student's tuition payment for the coming school year and the cost of return airfare to his home country.
 This escrow account ensures that the student has adequate funds for:

 To be determined

 *The cost of health insurance may be more than $550 depending upon the level of coverage purchased, the student’s age and health, and the overall insurance market conditions.
 A deposit for medical insurance is not required if you have documentation of existing insurance.